Businesses Affecting Public Morals Regulation Act: Authorization

 Business in the "Businesses offering food and entertainment" class require an authorization from the prefecture's public safety commission.

 Business in the "Sex industry" and "Businesses selling alcohol after midnight" classes do not require an authorization, but require a notification.

 Consequence on nightclubs

 Dance is forbidden in nightclubs with dancefloors smaller than 66 square meters, or nightclubs that operate after 1am (midnight in some areas).
-While this rule has been mostly ignored for 50 years, arous 2011 it started to be enforced by the police in Osaka, Fukuoka and Tokyo.
+While this rule has been mostly ignored for 50 years, around 2011 it started to be enforced by the police in Osaka, Fukuoka and Tokyo.
 This led most nightclubs to display "No Dancing" signs, and some employed security personnel to actually prevent customers from dancing.

 In 2013, organization Let's Dance submitted a petition signed by 155,879 people to the National Diet, demanding that the part of the law regulating dancing be updated.
 Let's Dance has a sub-group called Dance Lawyers.

 The cabinet agreed to lift the ban on dancing in October 2014.
 Some have speculated this was in view of the 2020 Summer Olympics.